When planning permission is needed

 Carrying out works without planning permission where required may result in enforcement action being taken and you could end up with a fine (of up to £20,000) and / or a criminal conviction.

-If you do need planning permission we also offer a pre-application advice service so that you can discuss your proposal with a planning officer before submitting a planning application.
+If after reading the below advice you are unsure whether you need permission we offer a planning advice service so that you can discuss your proposal with a planning officer.
 This is a chargeable service depending on the nature of the proposal.

 Residential planning permission

 If you are planning to build an extension or carry out work to your home or garden there are some cases where you may not need to apply for planning permission, providing the works meet certain limits and conditions, this is known as Permitted Development.
 The Planning Portal provides answers to some frequently asked questions and offers guides covering a wide range of common projects which may not require Planning Permission, such as:

 - Extensions and conservatories